 Celia Hack

-News ReporterCelia Hack is a general assignment reporter for KMUW, often focusing on housing, environmental issues, Sedgwick County government, and everything in between.
-She began reporting at KMUW in 2022.
+News ReporterCelia Hack is a health reporter for Signal Cleveland.
+While working for KMUW, she often focused on housing, environmental issues, Sedgwick County government, and everything in between.
+She was a reporter at KMUW from 2022–2025.

 Prior to joining KMUW, she worked at The Wichita Beacon covering local government.
 She also spent time freelancing for The Shawnee Mission Post and the Kansas Leadership Center’s The Journal.
 She is originally from Johnson County, Kansas.